ably/ably-dotnet/README.md

 - Ably Unity SDK supports **Windows, MacOS, Linux, Android and iOS**.
 - It doesn't support **WebGL** due to incompatibility with Websockets.
 Read [Direct Socket Access](https://docs.unity3d.com/2019.3/Documentation/Manual/webgl-networking.html) section under WebGL Networking.

-**System Requirements:**
-* Unity 2019.x.x or newer
-* The following Unity Player settings must be applied:
-  * Scripting Runtime Version should be '.NET 4.x Equivalent'
-  * Api Compatibility Level should be '.NET Standard 2.0'

-Considerations:
-* We are actively working towards automated testing by integrating Unity Cloud Build into our .NET CI pipeline.
-* Installation requires developers to import a custom Unity package that includes all of Ably's dependencies.

 **Note** - Please take a look at [Unity README](./unity/README.md) for more information.

 ## Known Limitations